Learn to interpret model evaluations

-Note that we discourage users from making a final assessment of the model accuracy based on the Model Accuracy Score only.
+We discourage users from making a final assessment of the model accuracy based on the Model Accuracy Score only.

 Probability threshold determines the model’s predictions.
 The default threshold is .5.
 The input is predicted as (i.e. “counts” as) as a concept, such as “dog”, only if the prediction probability for “dog” is higher than the set threshold, for example, 0.5.
 You can adjust the threshold depending on how ‘strict’ you want your classification to be.

-This table summarizes the numerical evaluation results for every concept.
-For every concept, it calculates:
+The table above summarizes the numerical evaluation results for every concept.

-A score of 1 represents a perfect model; a score of .5 represents a worthless model.
+A score of 1 represents a perfect model; a score of .5 represents a poor model.
 As a general rule of thumb, a score above .9 is considered good.

 Total Predicted: Total number of inputs that were predicted as the concept in the test set.
 This means these inputs were predicted as a concept with probability greater than the prediction threshold value.
 Total Predicted is the sum of True Positives (correct) and False Positives (incorrect).

-Recall Rate: proportion of the images labeled as the concept that were predicted as the concept.
+Recall Rate: The proportion of the images labeled as the concept that were predicted as the concept.
 It is calculated as True Positives divided by Total Labeled.
 Also known as “sensitivity” or “true positive rate”.

-Precision Rate: proportion of the images predicted as a concept that had been actually labeled as the concept.
+Precision Rate: The proportion of the images predicted as a concept that had been actually labeled as the concept.
 It is calculated as True Positives divided by Total Predicted.
 Also known as “positive predictive value”.

-Concept by Concept Results (Advanced)
+Concept by Concept Results

-This section has a concept by concept matrix.
+This section has a concept-by-concept matrix.
 Note that this is not a confusion matrix; we recommend that you read this through before interpreting the data.